openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

   -  Go to System Properties, under Performance click on `Settings`.
   -  Select `Advanced` and click on `Change...` to change the page size.
   -  On Virtual Memory window uncheck `Automatically manage paging file size ...` and set the Initial size and Maximum size to at least **1024** and **2048** (or larger, if your existing swap file is larger) and reboot.
+Windows may complain that the disk is too small and you can skip this step.
   - If you have not previously installed Intel’s Edison drivers for Windows, you will need to do that first.
      Run the executable located [here.](https://software.intel.com/en-us/iot/hardware/edison/downloads) Be sure to select the version appropriate for your Windows OS (64bit or 32bit).
   - If you don't already have Putty installed, download the appropriate version for your machine from here: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html